ninest/swipeable_card/README.md

     sdk: flutter

   # added below
-  swipable_widget:
+  swipeable_widget:
 ```

 ## Examples

 ### App examples
-Swipable Widget is used in the following apps:
+Swipeable Widget is used in the following apps:
 - [Shots](https://github.com/themindstorm/Shots)
 - Add your own

 ## Documentation
-The swipable widget has to be placed in a `Stack`, for example:
+The swiepable widget has to be placed in a `Stack`, for example:

 ```
 Stack(
   children: <Widget>[
-    SwipableWidget(
+    SwipeableWidget(
       // parameters ...
       child: someChildWidget(),
     ),